taterowney/seymour/README.md

 - We use the same indentation as Mathlib.
   - Subitem: 2 spaces
   - Continuation of the same item after a linebreak: 4 spaces
-- Orphaning parentheses is allowed.
 - Deviations from the style are welcome if they hint some metaïnformation.

 ### Spaces

 - There is always a space before a bracket (of any kind) opens and after it closes.
 Example:

   `foo {R : Type} [R : Ring] (a b : R) : ⟨a, b⟩ ∈ S`
-- Space after a brace opens and before a brace closes is written only in the set builder and in `Subtype` declaration.
+- Space after a brace opens and before a brace closes is written only in the `Set` builder and in `Subtype` declarations.
 Examples:

-  `{ x : X | ∃ y, Bar x y }`
+  `{ x : X | ∃ y : Y, Bar x y }`

   `{ x₁ : α × β₁ // f x₁.fst = Sum.inl x₁.snd }`